 Birkbeck, University of London

 Ambience: Studious.
-Strong academic and research reputation and students are there to work.
-Main building is a 50s redbrick block which has undergone a £18.5m campus consolidation project, resulting in a 45 per cent increase in teaching and research accommodation.
+Strong academic and research reputation, with highly motivated and focused students who are there to work, achieve and get head in their careers.
+Main building is a 50s redbrick block which has undergone a £18.5m campus redevelopment, resulting in new lecture theatres, lab and research accommodation, and a five-floor library.

 Who's the boss?
-Genetics professor David Latchman, who is also professor of human genetics at UCL.
+Professor David Latchman CBE, who is also professor of human genetics at UCL.
 He gained his BA, MA and PhD from Queen's College Cambridge.

 Prospectus: 020 7631 6316 or order one online here.